 Federal Jobs for People with Disabilities

-If you’re looking for a job and you have a disability, you might consider working for the federal government because it:
+If you’re looking for a job and you have a disability, you might consider working for the federal government.

-People with disabilities can also apply for federal jobs through the standard competitive hiring process.
-This is important because many jobs open to people with disabilities use only the competitive hiring process, not Schedule A.
+You can also apply for jobs through the competitive hiring process.
+Many jobs open to people with disabilities use only that process.

 Finding and Applying for Federal Jobs

-You can search for most federal jobs on the U.S. government’s official employment site, USAJOBS.gov.
+You can search for most jobs on the government’s job site, USAJOBS.gov.

-Prepare your resume and any other documents listed in the job announcement.
+Prepare your resume and other documents listed in the job announcement

 To apply for a job online:

 To apply for a job directly through an agency: